 Step 2: Jack up your car

 With the lugs loosened but still on their threads, place the jack in the correct position under the car.
 Every car has specific locations where a jack can safely be placed.
 Consult your owner’s manual to find the jacking point, and do not place the jack in just any old spot.
 A seemingly solid surface may not be able to support the weight of the car, or may allow the car to slide off the jack.
+You don’t want the jack to crush the underbody — or your rib cage.

 You’ll need something to hold up the car while you’re moving tires around.
 Jack stands are the most straightforward solution, but you can also mount the spare tire on any hub that’s missing a tire as a placeholder.
 If your car has a full-size spare, you may want to rotate it anyway.